-Sadly Kevin Hansen died as the result of a climbing accident Labor Day Weekend 2020.
+Sadly, Kevin Hansen died as the result of a climbing accident on Labor Day Weekend 2020.
 He was descending Granite Peak in Montana after summiting with his father and two brothers.
-During the descent a boulder they were using as an anchor dislodged killing Kevin and injuring his brother.
+During the descent, a boulder they were using as an anchor dislodged, killing Kevin and injuring his brother.

 The East Face Direct – Mt Borah (FA)

 The North Face Direct – Sacajawea (FA)

 The Mountaineer’s Route – East Face of Mt Idaho (FA)

 The East Face Direct – Mt Idaho (FA)

 Psycho Therapy – North Face of Mt Borah

 Borah, Borah, Borah – North Face of Mt Borah

 Kevin Hansen grew up in Idaho Falls and competed in Gymnastics from 1983 until he started gym climbing in 1994.
 Sport rappelling led to sport climbing which led to trad climbing in 1997.
 As part of his Minor Degree in Outdoor Education, the ISU Outdoor Program introduced him to ice climbing and aid climbing in 2000.
 By 2001, he had climbed many pitches in Yosemite, Devils Tower and the City of Rocks.